 From Weeds and Dirt to an Urban Farm

 As a child growing up in Monterey, Hagerty loved working in the garden with his mom.
 After high school, he got a state parks job and taught kids how to grow tomatoes from seed.
 He later took some of those seeds home and planted them.
 That’s when, he says, the fire for growing things was lit.
-When he and Morgan moved to Sacramento, they bought a house with a completely empty backyard, “nothing but sunshine and weeds,” he recalls.
+When he moved to Sacramento, he bought a house with a completely empty backyard, “nothing but sunshine and weeds,” he recalls.
 Hagerty built seven raised beds and started planting.

-Hagerty, who works as a Sacramento firefighter, hopes to someday grow 80 percent of the food he and his wife eat.
+Hagerty, who works as a Sacramento firefighter, hopes to someday grow 80 percent of the food he eats.
 Why does he live this way?
 “That’s a good and big question,” he says thoughtfully.
 “It’s a lifestyle that I’ve slowly transitioned into.
 It brings me so much joy.
 It’s hard to put into words what it is about living this way and growing so much of our own food.
 It’s a lot of work and takes a tremendous amount of our time.
 I could easily go to the farmers market and buy whatever organic produce I want.

 “But there’s something to be said about putting a seed into the ground and watching it grow.
 There’s magic to that.
 The joy of pulling the carrot out of the soil or the tomato off the vine—there’s nothing to compare it to.
 And when you bite into it, it has so much more flavor.
 It makes all the sweat and the dirt and the blisters worth it.”